learn-co-curriculum/phase-4-model-view-controller-readme/README.md

   each of the pages that the end user will access. **Note**: in a Rails API application, we won't have a dedicated folder for our views like we would in a typical Rails MVC application.

+In order to benefit from all the work Rails does for us — and to avoid breaking our app — we need to follow the indicated file structure and naming conventions.

 ## Request Flow